softwarexplus/xcf-docs/pages/index.md

-# Alt Ctrl Documentation
+# xcf bot documentation

-Welcome to the documentation for the Alt Ctrl bot
+Welcome to the documentation for the xcf bot

 This documentation provides detailed information on each module and command, including descriptions, usage, and examples.